petermuller/ctfs/README.md

-# plaidctf
+# ctfs
-Collection of scripts and writeups from different PlaidCTFs
+Collection of scripts and writeups from different ctfs I've partici[ated in.